Kremlin says Ukraine may use force to reclaim rebel regions

 U.S. Secretary of State Antony Blinken has warned that Putin could quickly order an invasion of Ukraine and said that Washington stands ready to inflict heavy sanctions on Russia if he does.

 Blinken was speaking Wednesday in Riga, Latvia, where he met with his NATO counterparts.
-He met Thursday with Russian Foreign Minister Sergey Lavrov on the sidelines of a ministerial meeting of the Organization for Security and Cooperation in Europe in Stockholm.
+He is scheduled to meet Thursday with Russian Foreign Minister Sergey Lavrov on the sidelines of a ministerial meeting of the Organization for Security and Cooperation in Europe in Stockholm.

-Speaking at the start of his talks with Blinken, Lavrov warned that “any further NATO expansion eastward undoubtedly compromises our core security interests.”

-Addressing the broader OSCE meeting earlier in the day, Lavrov urged Ukraine to abide by its obligation with a 2015 peace agreement for eastern Ukraine that envisaged a broad autonomy for the rebel regions, warning that Kyiv's refusal to honor it is a “way toward a catastrophe."